Code-Institute-Submissions/Milestone_Project_Two/README.md

 Each button then takes you to a large map showing the location of the venue and a write-up describing it.
 At the end of the review is a simple button taking the user to the website, and another taking the user back to the main **EAT, DRINK, STAY** menus.

-The footer is only visible on the HOME page so as not to crowd the simplicity of the other pages.
+The footer is only visible on the **HOME** page so as not to crowd the simplicity of the other pages.
+It contains the site's social media.

 ## User Story